smoha020/aws-saa-c03/README.md

 - All SSD Based - **high IOPS, low latency**
 - Storage is billed based on **what’s used**
-- **High water mark** - billed for the most used
+- **High water mark** - billed for the most used ???
-    - Being changed
+    - Being changed ???
-- Storage which is freed up can be re-used
+- Storage which is freed up can be re-used???
-- Replicas can be added and removed without requiring storage provisioning
+- Replicas can be added and removed without requiring storage provisioning???
 - Multiple endpoints
 	- **Cluster Endpoint**
 		- **Description**: The **Cluster Endpoint** refers to the primary endpoint of an Aurora DB cluster.
 It points to the primary instance in the cluster, which handles both read and write requests.
 All applications that need to connect to the database for read-write operations should use the cluster endpoint.